 - GTTR code

 A second or first class honours degree containing a minimum of 50% content in English Literature, English Language or Linguistics with reasonable coverage of the National Curriculum.

-All applicants must also hold qualifications in English language and mathematics at GCSE grade C or above, or hold equivalent qualifications in these subjects.
+All applicants must also hold qualifications in English language and mathematics at GCSE grade C or above (Grade 4 as of academic year 2016/17), or hold equivalent qualifications in these subjects.

 260 UCAS points including an A or B in English Literature, English Language or combined English Language and Literature at A Level, excluding AS Levels, General Studies, and counting 3 best grades, or an equivalent qualification.